The kingdom (Kedatuan) of Langko is located on the island of Lombok.

-History of Langko
+History of the kingdom of Langko

 In the mid-16th century, Selaparang reached its peak, its people lived peacefully and peacefully.